 What Is a Screen Actors Guild Exhibit G Form?

-The SAG exhibit G form is used to calculate the amount of pension and health benefits that an actor will receive.
+The SAG exhibit G form calculates the amount of pension and health benefits an actor will receive.

-In order to join the SAG, an actor must complete this document, as well as other forms which are specific to their state or region.
+An actor must complete this document and other forms specific to their state or region to join the SAG.

-A principal performer is someone who is leading role in a film, while a background performer takes on secondary roles but does not necessarily have lines in the script.
+A principal performer in a leading role in a film, while a background performer takes on secondary roles but does not necessarily have lines in the script.

-A stunt performer participates in action scenes but does not actually perform stunts.
-After completing this form, you will then have to pay yearly union dues to become an official member.
+A stunt performer participates in action scenes but does not perform stunts.
+After completing this form, you will pay yearly union dues to become an official member.

-You will be assigned a pension plan based on your employment status as well as your contributions to the plan over time.
+You will be assigned a pension plan based on your employment status and contributions to the plan over time.

 The Screen Actors Guild (SAG) has a unique system for ensuring that every actor gets paid for every job they do.

-Thing is, not everyone knows what that form is for, or how it works.
+The thing is, not everyone knows what that form is for or how it works.
 So let’s dive into it and learn more about what an exhibit G form is, why it’s needed, and how it affects actors.

 How Do You Fill Out Screen Actors Guild Exhibit G Instructions?

-Screen Actors Guild (SAG) members are required to complete a tax form known as the “Exhibit G” at the end of each year.
+Screen Actors Guild (SAG) members must complete a tax form known as the “Exhibit G” at the end of each year.
 Titled “Information Return of SAG Members With Income From Sources Other Than Salaries or Wages,” the exhibit is due by April 15, and it must be submitted along with your income tax return.